sometimescasey/reactnd-p1-myreads/README.md

 ## Instructions

-To get started developing right away:
+To start the app:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

 ## Additional Packages

-The following package has been added to package.json to enable debouncing of search results:
+The following packages have added to package.json:

 * `"lodash.debounce": "4.0.8"`
+* `"react-router-dom": "^5.2.0"`

 ## Contents
 ```bash